Harvard Graduate Fellowship in Health Policy

 During the fellowship, the fellow will work on one or more projects.
 These will be agreed upon with the Director prior to the fellowship and must be compatible with the work and goals of the Foundation.
 The projects typically will include research and writing, including writing that may be published by The Heritage Foundation (provided the writing meets the Foundation’s standards and is relevant to its planned publications).
-Dr. Stuart Butler or Dr. Robert Moffit of the Center for Policy Innovation will assist in supervising the fellow’s research and writing.
+Dr. Robert Moffit of the Center for Policy Innovation will assist in supervising the fellow’s research and writing.
 In addition, the fellow will work with analysts in the Foundation’s Department of Domestic and Economic Policy Studies.
 The fellow will play a full part in the research work and all activities of the Foundation.

 The fellowship is open to students from Harvard Medical School or the School of Public Health.
 The fellowship is also open to students with a focus on health policy from the John F. Kennedy School of Government and from other departments in the university.

 The fellow will have the title “Graduate Fellow.”

 This is a paid fellowship.

 Housing for the fellowship is provided in The Heritage Foundation Johnson Building at 208 Massachusetts Avenue, Northeast.

 This graduate fellowship is made possible by a contribution to the Heritage Foundation by Robert T. Lewit, M.D., Harvard College, '59 and Harvard Medical School, '63.

 To be considered for the Health Policy Fellowship at the Heritage Foundation you must meet the following criteria: